 Here’s the thing.
 Most curtains these days come with some kind of decorative finial or scroll on the end of the curtain rod.
 Now, they look so good on the curtains rod, and add some sparkle and style to your window treatments, bu if you are trying to hang your curtains in a corner and want them to meet in the corner, there will be an obvious gap where they come together in the corner because the end finials add a space between the curtains and the wall.

-First, you want to make sure you hang the curtains on either sides of the wall at the exact same height, and install the bracket about 4 inches from the corner.
+First, you want to make sure you hang the curtain rod on either sides of the wall at the exact same height, and install the bracket about 4 inches from the corner.

 Now, on the ends of the curtain rods that will be in the corner, unscrew the end finial, or just leave it plain(sometimes the finials some separate).